The Cayuga Lake Nuclear Debate

 In contrast to Hofstadter, Daniel Bell in The End of Ideology (1960) and sociologist Robert Lynd in articles like “The Decline of Politics and Ideology” (1965) interpreted the early 1960s as reflecting a new age of centralized technocratic authority in which experts would “depoliticize” national decision-making.

 Historian Brian Balogh, writing in 1991, described the post-World War II configuration as a “proministrative state.”
-In a symbiotic relationship that held until the late 1960s, highly credentialed, professional experts directed Federal resources and relied on administrative agencies for implementation of ambitious programs ranging from international development and anti-poverty programs to the construction of nuclear power plants and airports.
+In a symbiotic relationship that held until the late 1960s, highly credentialed, professional experts directed Federal resources.
+They relied on administrative agencies to implement ambitious programs ranging from international development and anti-poverty programs to constructing nuclear power plants and airports.

-In turn, the Federal government by way of graduate fellowships and research funding bankrolled the production of a record number of experts who upon graduation moved into government funded positions at Federal agencies, laboratories, and universities.
+In turn, the Federal government, through graduate fellowships and research funding, bankrolled the production of a record number of experts who moved into government-funded positions at Federal agencies, laboratories, and universities upon graduation.

 The centralized, Federal proministrative state prioritized rationalization, efficiency, speed, and predictability in decisions over public consultation and participation.
 Decisions were claimed to be rational and “apolitical” because they were based on “objective” data gathered through reliable procedures and evaluated by a scientific community that adhered to rigorous, impartial norms.